Is It Possible to Download Files Directly to Google Drive?

 - Offline transfer/sync between clouds.

-Here, in the following part, you'll learn how to download files to Google Drive from URL with MultCloud.
+Here, in the following part, you'll learn how to download file to Google Drive from URL with MultCloud.

 How to Download Directly to Google Drive with MultCloud?

 To download files directly to google drive with the help of MultCloud, you have to, first of all, get access to this tool.
 Unlike some other applications, you need to download and install it on your local machine to use, you just need to go to its official website (https://www.multcloud.com) to register as a member of its users.

 Do not worry about the charge, for new users, it is completely free.
-The only charge is that you want to make use of its advanced features or want to enjoy a much faster file transfer speed; still, the charge is low for the month, quarter or year.
-See the differences between charged users and free accounts, please click here.
+The only charge is that you want to make use of its advanced features or want to enjoy a much faster file transfer speed; still, the charge is low for the month or year.
+To see the differences between charged users and free accounts, please click subscription plans.

 Once you have successfully created your own account, go to its main window.
 Then, select "Add Cloud" on the left to add Google Drive to this cloud drive management platform.

 1. Download directly to Google Drive from URL

 To download files directly to Google Drive, click on Google Drive and select "Remote Upload" in the dropdown list.

 Next, in the pop-up window, enter the link address.
 Click "Save to Cloud" to continue.

 Wait for it to complete.
-When the process is complete, you can see the file in the data list of Google Drive.
+When the process is complete, you can see the file in the data list on Google Drive.
 Or, you can view the status in the "Remote Upload" interface.

 - If the task fails, you can see it only in URL Tasks window.
 You can retry the task or delete this task to recreate a new task to download directly to Google Drive.

 - If the file is large in size, you can’t see it in the Google Drive list immediately.
 In such a situation, you can view its progress in the "Remote Upload" interface.
 When it is finally complete, you will find the file downloaded to your Google Drive.